SSX on Tour: Soundtrack

 Like SSX Tricky and SSX 3, SSX on Tour features a licensed soundtrack, this time with more prominence on rap, punk, rock, and alternative music styles.
 The focus of punk and rock is a departure from the more electronic hip-hop, breakbeat, and techno focused soundtracks of previous games in the series.
 According to art director Rich Curren, the goal of this change was to capture "something that was more reflective of snowboard and youth culture at the time: the second coming of rock."
 He recalled the move was initially met with "a lot of blank stares" but after initial tests proved the music was getting the highest reception of anything in the game, they ran with the new direction.

 Tracks used on the menu screens are instrumental versions of the ones used during races.
-Much like previous entries, the soundtrack dynamically fades out when you do certain actions, such as using your boost meter or getting big air off a jump.
+Much like previous entries, the soundtrack dynamically fades out when doing certain actions, such as boosting or getting big air off a jump.
 In addition, when performing "Monster Tricks" during an event, the music will fade away, to be replaced with the sound of the wind whistling as the player cuts through the air.
 Upon hitting the ground again, the music cuts back in.
 The main song used in the intro is Iron Maiden's Run to the Hills.

 Reception

-The game received "favorable" reviews on all platforms according to video game review aggregator Metacritic.
+The game received "favorable" reviews on all platforms according to video game review aggregator website Metacritic.
 In Japan, Famitsu gave the GameCube and PS2 versions a score of one nine and three eights, bringing it to a total of 33 out of 40; for the PSP version, the same magazine gave it a score of three eights and one seven, while Famitsu Cube + Advance also gave the GameCube version three eights and one seven, both for a total of 31 out of 40.